-A huge part of this work has focused on technology and how banking services can expand their digital offer.
+A huge part of this work has focused on leveraging technology and how banking services can expand their digital offer.
 The digital revolution has fundamentally changed the way businesses operate for their customers, and retail banks in particular are increasingly moving online due to consumer demand.

-Most recently, the focus has been on automation and artificial intelligence – particularly their potential for customer experience.
+Most recently, the focus has been on automation and artificial intelligence – particularly their potential for elevating the customer experience.
 Several banks have been dipping their toes in the chatbot water.
 Capital One, for example, recently launched their chatbot “Eno”, which lets customers text to see their balance, transaction history, and pay bills.

 But automation can also be used for more than straightforward customer management.
 The technology has the capability to unlock value across a range of business functions.
 RPA can be especially useful in transforming complex and time-consuming back-office processes, which in turn will allow companies to free up employees to focus on more value-added work.

 RPA is hugely beneficial to commercial finance divisions, for example, where efficiency and cost-effectiveness is of paramount importance.
-And in such a heavily regulated industry, the technology also eliminates room for human error.
+And in such a heavily regulated industry, technology also eliminates room for human error.

 Needless to say, integrating automation is a significant undertaking.
 While the specifics will depend on the business, the space they operate in, and the extent to which they are aiming to automate their processes, there are three critical ingredients for a successful RPA transformation.

 Legacy IT systems and resistance from existing IT departments can often be a barrier to transformation and automation.
-To avoid potential opposition, automation adopters would do well to focus on IT engagement from the get-go.
-Bringing the IT function on board at the beginning of the automation journey will help to set a clear roadmap for transformation and identify any potential roadblocks that lie ahead.
+To avoid potential opposition, automation adopters will do well to focus on IT engagement from the get-go.
+Bringing the IT function on board at the beginning of the automation journey will help set a clear roadmap for transformation and identify any potential roadblocks that lie ahead.

 Of course, automation is no small undertaking.
-While the steps outlined above will form the backbone of the transformation, it isn’t often as simple as 1,2,3.
+While the steps outlined above form the backbone of the transformation, it isn’t often as simple as 1,2,3.
 However, businesses have much to gain from RPA – and by integrating it where appropriate, banking services can strategically use technology to drive finance forward.